percona/percona-xtrabackup/doc/source/xtrabackup_bin/scripting_backups_xbk.rst

 Log Streaming
 -------------

 You can instruct :program:`xtrabackup` to omit copying data files, and simply stream the log file to its standard output instead with :option:`--log-stream`.
 This automatically adds the :option:`--suspend-at-end` option.
-Your script can then perform tasks such as streaming remote backups by piping the log files into an SSH connection and copying the data files to another server with a tool such as :command:`rsync` or the :doc:`tar4ibd binary <../tar4ibd/tar4ibd_binary>`.
+Your script can then perform tasks such as streaming remote backups by piping the log files into an SSH connection and copying the data files to another server with a tool such as :command:`rsync` or the :doc:`xbstream binary <../xbstream/xbstream>`.